juderozario08/Year2ObsidianNotes/CPS 109 List.md

 	- **Key** works as the *index* - **Can be any data type**
 	- **Value** works as the *value* at that index - **Can be any value as well**
 - Uses these brackets to initialize {}
+- Generally used when you want to access a value using another keyword
+	- Count how many times each element was repeated inside a list
 - Key and value are written in this format
 ```python
 dct = {'name':'Sara', 'age':19, 'bf':'Jude', 'school':'TMU'}